RERV/VDT/README.md

 <pre/>conda activate VDT</pre>

 ## Checkpoint
-We now provide Physion_Collide checkpoint for Physion-Collision conditional generation (video prediction).
-You can download it from <a href="https://drive.google.com/file/d/108XteBW8omQhGOqwkS4Rnd1YfzOxN3YL/view?usp=sharing">here</a> .
+We now provide checkpoint for Sky Time-Lapse unified generation.
+You can download it from <a href="https://drive.google.com/file/d/1WIAOm4n0HkmOHMhUj3y6wLLemtz_Xj8b/view?usp=sharing">here</a>.

 ## Inference
-We provide inference script on physion_collide video prediction.
-To sample results, you can first download the checkpoint, then run:
+We provide inference ipynb on Sky Time-Lapse unified generation (predict, backward, unconditional, single-frame, arbitrary interpolation, spatial_temporal).
+To sample results, you can first download the checkpoint, then run inference.ipynb, have fun!

-<pre/>python physion_sample.py --ckpt $CHECKPOINT_PATH </pre>

-### We also provide a simple demo in inference_physion.ipynb, have fun!

 ## Acknowledgement
-Our codebase is built based on DiT, SlotFormer and MVCD.
+Our codebase is built based on DiT, BEiT, SlotFormer and MVCD.
 We thank the authors for the nicely organized code!